yagna2652/yagna/_posts/2024-01-30-automate-yourself.markdown

 ### Off-peak thinking#

 Show up early and stay late so that you can focus on automation and scripting.
 Off-hours time will provide a quiet environment to think about things at a higher level, without interruption from the stressful, time sensitive tasks you are trying to automate.

-### Volunteer#

-Show you are willing to tackle new problems and opportunities and follow through on them.
-Any extra project or responsibility is a proving ground.
-A willingness to take on new responsibilities shows ambition and risk-taking, but also that you’ve already planned for them.Embracing a new challenge means that you will have no choice but to make room for it.
-Find something you are interested in and start working on it.
-This is not necessarily an existing role or opening position.
-Find projects you are genuinely interested in or that fit a need you’ve found in your business.
-You will not step on anyone’s toes by working on a side project.
-Instead you may stumble onto a new product or unexplored area of the business.

 ### Share#